-- Read closely in a variety of forms, styles, structures, and modes, and articulate the value of close reading in the study of literature, creative writing, or rhetoric. - Show familiarity with major literary works, genres, periods, and critical approaches to British, American, and World Literature. - Write clearly, effectively, and creatively, and adjust writing style appropriately to the content, the context, and nature of the subject. - Develop and carry out research projects, and locate, evaluate, organize, and incorporate information effectively. - Articulate the relations among culture, history, and texts.
+- G1.
+Read closely in a variety of forms, styles, structures, and modes, and articulate the value of close reading in the study of literature, creative writing, or rhetoric.
+(All reading assignments fulfill this.) - G2.
+Show familiarity with major literary works, genres, periods, and critical approaches to British, American, and World Literature.
+(While this is a nonfiction class, in-class writing exercises will draw upon examples from literary works to demonstrate effective characterization, dialogue, setting, and use of detail.) - G3.
+Write clearly, effectively, and creatively, and adjust writing style appropriately to the content, the context, and nature of the subject.
+(Every major assignment fulfills this goal.) - G4.
+Develop and carry out research projects, and locate, evaluate, organize, and incorporate information effectively.
+(Feature article, EDNL article, Profile piece, and podcast script.) - G5.
+Articulate the relations among culture, history, and texts.
+(Discussion of readings will always incorporate contextual discussions along comparative lines.)